01 of 36

 04 of 36

 Barberry is a popular landscape shrub because it will grow under most any condition.
-Barberrys are often dark red in color but bright/lime green-leafed varieties are available.
+The foliage is often dark red in color but bright lime green-leafed varieties are available.
 The shrub does have thorns that should be handled with care.

-To achieve a yellow dye, mix the bark in a boiling water bath.Continue to 5 of 36 below.
+To achieve a yellow dye, mix barberry bark in a boiling water bath.Continue to 5 of 36 below.

 05 of 36

 Bay leaf, Laurus nobilis, originated in Asia Minor and spread to other similar climates.
-The laurel tree was very important both symbolically and literally in both Greece and Rome.
-The laurel can be found as a central component in many ancient mythologies that glorify the tree as a symbol of honor.
+The laurel tree was very important in many ancient mythologies that glorify the tree as a symbol of honor.

 06 of 36

 Burdock, Arctium, is a part of the thistle family and native to Europe.
 The plants have dark green leaves that are woolly underneath.
-The leafstalks are generally hollow.
-The burrs of these plants catch on the fur of animals and human clothing.
+The seed burrs of these plants catch on the fur of animals and human clothing.

 07 of 36